Guitar Lesson

 Magritte was more obvious.
 "Ceci n'est pas une pipe."

 I wanted one painting that shows why Balthus is an uncomfortable figure even among 20th Century artists, whose private lives were often scandalous (and not very private--by intention, as they'd caught on to the advertising maxim "all publicity is good publicity".)
 But Balthus's paintings are the scandal.
 While sexual violence is rare in his work, he does frequently paint underage girls, clothed or nude, and this has made modern critics assume he was pedophilic.
-Yet most of those nudes aren't especially sexual, and I haven't read of any of his models claiming he molested them.
+Yet most of those nudes aren't especially sexual, and I haven't read of any of his models claiming he molested them (as did a lot of other male painters of the period).

-I think the charge is exactly half true: pictures like this convince me he did find underage girls sexually exciting, but he himself said he wanted to portray the world of his models, to portray unselfconscious childhood--not violate it.
+I think the charge is exactly half true: pictures like this convince me he did find underage girls sexually exciting, but he said he wanted to portray the inner world of his models, to portray unselfconscious childhood sexuality--but not violate it.
 Orientation isn't action.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books